-We have founded our start-up venture with a team that has the relevant experience to address the main challenges to bring this innovation to scale in the market: create a business model that is affordable for the end-user, while also creating a distribution and marketing channel that is able to reach people in remote (rural) villages.
+We are working on this venture with a team that has the relevant experience to address the main challenges to bring this innovation to scale in the market: create a business model that is affordable for the end-user, while also creating a distribution and marketing channel that is able to reach people in remote (rural) villages.

 Our scaling approach is to create a network of sales agents that sell solar soakers and detergent to home users and to domestic laundry workers (Dobbies).
 They will especially promote the solar soaker through women saving groups, by giving product demos during group meetings.
 For distribution & marketing, we work with local distribution partners.
 In Uganda we identified Healthy Entrepreneurs as partner for this (they have 1000s of community health entrepreneurs active in different districts).